 Cleveland Indians vs. Kansas City Royals

-The Kansas City Royals return home from the road as they host the Cleveland Indians.
-The Indians are -135 favorites over the Royals with an over/under run total set at 8.
+The Cleveland Indians and the Kansas City Royals meet for game two of their series in Cleveland.
+The Indians are -155 favorites over the Royals with an over/under run total set at 9.